About Your Lymphovenous Bypass (LVB) Surgery for Lymphedema

 Caring for your incisions

-Don’t shower or get your incisions wet for 48 hours (2 days) after your procedure.
+Do not shower or get your incisions wet for the first 48 hours after your surgery.

 After 48 hours, you can shower as usual.
 Let the water run over your incisions when you shower.
-It’s okay to get your stitches or Steri-Strips wet.
+If you have stitches in your incisions, it’s OK to get them wet.

 Caring for your affected limb